 - Numerator: Count how many unique words precede .
 For "Francisco," this might be just 1 (only "San" precedes it).
 For "the," it might be hundreds.

-- Denominator: The total number of unique bigram types in the corpus.
+- Denominator: The total number of unique bigram types in the corpus, serving as a normalizing constant.

 Returning to our example: "Francisco" has high frequency but low continuation count (appears after few unique words).
 "The" has high frequency and high continuation count (appears after many unique words).
 When backing off, "the" deserves higher probability than "Francisco" because it's a more versatile word that genuinely appears in diverse contexts.